The Birds, Whales, and Seals of Petermann Island

-For many visitors, this is the only place to see Adélie penguins.
-One of the northernmost Adélie penguin colonies live here, as well as one of the southernmost gentoo penguin colonies.
-Blue-eyed shags also breed on Petermann Island, and around the landing bay leopard seals and humpback whales are a common sight.
-Vibrant green and red algae, known as cryoplankton, color the snow in bursting clouds, especially when the snow is melting in summer.
+For many visitors, Petermann Island is the only place they will see Adélie penguins.
+The island hosts one of the northernmost Adélie penguin colonies, as well as one of the southernmost Gentoo penguin colonies.
+Blue-eyed shags also breed on Petermann Island, and around the landing bay leopard seals and humpback whales may be seen.
+Vibrant green and red algae, known as cryoplankton, colors the snow in bursting clouds, especially when the snow is melting in summer.

-The French explorer Charcot wintered his ship, Pourquoi Pas, in a small bay on the southeast side of the island in 1909.
-He had discovered the location on the first of January, the Catholic feast day celebrating Christ’s circumcision.
-Because of this, Charcot and his crew―ever the devout Catholics―named it Port Circumcision.
 How the island got its name is a little more humdrum: A crew member on the Dallmann expedition of 1873 – 1874 named it after German geographer August Petermann.
-In our visits to this island, we usually land in the sheltered Circumcision Bay.
-There the ghosts of the past―old mooring points of the ship, a watermark in the rocks from 1909―still survive, transporting us to another time.
+In our visits to Petermann Island, we usually land in the sheltered Circumcision Bay.
+There the old mooring points of the ship still survive, ghosts of the past that transport us to another time.